United States in World War I

-The United States became directly involved in World War I after declaring war on Germany on April 6, 1917.
-The declaration ended nearly three years of American neutrality in the war since the beginning, and the country's involvement in the conflict lasted for nineteen months before a ceasefire and armistice were declared on November 11, 1918.
+The United States became directly involved in World War I after declaring war with Germany on April 6, 1917.
+The declaration ended nearly three years of American neutrality in the war since its beginning, and the country's involvement in the conflict lasted over nineteen months before a ceasefire and armistice were declared on November 11, 1918.
 The U.S. played a major role in providing much needed supplies, raw material, and money to the United Kingdom, France, and the other Allied powers, even well before 1917.

 After declaring war, the U.S. mobilized over 5 million military personnel.
 General John J. Pershing commanded the American Expeditionary Force (AEF) in France, in which over 2 million American soldiers served.
 American troops began to arrive in Europe by June 1917, first at a slow rate, but by the summer of 1918 the rate had skyrocketed to 10,000 soldiers arriving each day.
 Most of the ground fighting for the U.S. took place on the Western Front.
 At sea, the U.S. Navy would play a key role in the Allied convoy system and in the ongoing battle against German submarines.
 Over 116,000 American servicemen were lost in the war.

-Although there was an initially slow start in mobilizing the armed forces, economy and labor force, by spring 1918, the nation was poised to play a role in the conflict.
+Although there was an initially slow start in mobilizing the armed forces, economy and labor force, by spring 1918, the nation was poised to play a decisive role in the conflict.
 Under the leadership of President Woodrow Wilson, the war saw a dramatic expansion of the United States government in an attempt to harness the war effort and to significantly increase in the size of the U.S. Armed Forces.
 The war also represented the climax of the Progressive Era, as it sought to bring reform and democracy to the world.

 Beginning

-The American entry into World War I came on April 6, 1917.
-Apart from an Anglophile element urging early support for the British, American public opinion sentiment for neutrality was particularly strong among Irish Americans, German Americans and Scandinavian Americans, as well as among church leaders and among women in general.
-On the other hand, even before World War I had broken out, American opinion had been more negative toward the German Empire than towards any other country in Europe.
+The First World War began on July 28, 1914, and United States officially entered the war with a declaration of war on the German Empire on April 6, 1917.
+Though there was a small amount of Anglophile citizens vocalizing support for the United States to enter the war early, support for neutrality in the conflict was strong among Irish, German, and Scandinavian Americans, as well as among members of the clergy and women in general.
+Despite this, the general opinion among US citizens of Germany was incredibly poor, worse than their opinion of any other European country.
 Over time, especially after reports of atrocities in Belgium in 1914 and following the sinking of the passenger liner RMS Lusitania in 1915, the American people increasingly came to see the German Empire as the aggressor.